 6 ingredient stuffed garlic bread that is so very easy to make!
-This recipe is kind of like a combination between cheddar bay biscuits and regular garlic bread since there is garlic butter on the outside with a cheesy center.
+This recipe is kind of like a combination between cheddar bay biscuits and regular garlic bread since there is garlic butter on the outside with pillow pull apart cheese filled bread inside.
 They pull apart quite easily like a savory monkey bread.
-The pull apart video is on my Instagram @cookingwithtyanne.
-In the video I used mozzarella, but in these pictures I used cheddar.
+You can use whatever cheese you want such as cheddar, fresh mozzarella, or even regular cubed block cheese.
 It really is up to you on which cheese you use!
 This stuffed garlic bread recipe serves about 8 people.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.